tkepassport39/sudokuGamePy/README.md

 ![sudoku_terminal](./images/Sudoku_Solver_sudoku_terminal.png)

 2. `BoardGui.py` - This code will help display the outcome of the sudoku game to a friendly GUI.
 I am using [Pygame](https://www.pygame.org/docs/) to create the GUI.
+You will need to install pygame module.
+Use the following code `pip install pygame`

 The sudoku table exists within this file.
 You may update the table to solve your specific sudoku problem.
 Place a "0"(zero) for any empty spots.